Students with Reading Disorders Sue School District for Failing to Educate Them

 What's happening in BUSD matters because, in California alone, it's estimated that more than 1 million students in K-12 public schools display signs of dyslexia.
 This is potentially an entire population of children who will struggle needlessly and possibly enter society functionally illiterate, no matter how intelligent, driven and capable they are.
 I've seen too many families in the BUSD have to resort to extreme measures including homeschooling just so their children with reading disorders are spared the shame and emotional trauma of not learning to read alongside their peers."

-*News Release by Disability Rights Education and Defense Fund (DREDF): Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+(i)This information is from an external source (Disability Rights Education and Defense Fund (DREDF)).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.

 Help Spread Disability AwarenessConnect with Us on Social Media